jfCoronel/OpenSimula/docs/component_list_building.md

 - **albedo** [_float_, unit = "frac", default = 0.3, min = 0, max = 1]: Solar reflectivity of the ground surrounding the building.
 Used to calculate the solar radiation reflected to the exterior surfaces of the building.
 - **initial_temperature** [_float_, unit = "°C", default = 20]: Initial temperature of all building components at the beginning of the simulation.
 - **initial_humidity** [_float_, unit = "g/kg", default = 7.3]: Initial absolute humidity of all building spaces at the beginning of the simulation.
+- **shadow_calculation** [_option_, default = "INSTANT", options = ["NO","INSTANT"]]: Procedure used for the exterior calculation of the shadows produced by the shading surfaces "Shadow_surface" and the building itself.
+“NO": no shadows are calculated, "INSTANT": Shadows are calculated for each instant of simulated time.

 The following figure shows the building's coordinate system: